NICEE 2017 FAQ

 Q: What does the national event cost?

 A: The fee is $175 for all participants.
 Registration includes all event meals, an IMAX movie ticket for the Air & Space Museum, and one round trip Metro ticket per registered person for travel to the Smithsonian Museums on the National Mall.
-It does not include any travel or transportation expenses to and from Washington D. C.; these are the responsibility of the affiliate sending the student.
-Note: Registration fees are not tax deductible.
+It does not include any travel or transportation expenses to and from Washington D. C. Note: Registration fees are not tax deductible.

 Q: Is there someone picking them up from the airport?